St Joseph’s Ward

 Staying Connected with Loved Ones

-Upon admission, patients are encouraged to bring their personal devices, such as Alexa, Google Home, or other devices for music and entertainment, to stay connected with the outside world, family, and friends.
-The hospice staff can assist in setting up personal accounts for accessing personalised programs and music.
-However, all personal devices need to undergo Pat Testing by the Hospice Maintenance Team before use.
+Patients are encouraged to bring their personal devices, such as Mobile Phones, Tablets, Alexa or Google Home, for music and entertainment to stay connected with the outside world, family, and friends.
+Personal accounts may need to be created for access to personalised programs and music, and the hospice staff can assist with this process.
+All personal devices undergo PAT Testing by the Hospice Maintenance Team before use.

-St Joseph’s Ward offers a sessional activity-based program facilitated by the Hospice Therapy Team, providing opportunities for patients to participate in various activities.
-For those who have difficulty leaving their bed or room, a variety of sessions can be delivered at the bedside.
-These sessions include Virtual Reality (VR) experiences, Complementary Therapies, chair, and bed Yoga, relaxation techniques, Life Story Journaling, letter writing, arts and crafts, games, and access to a library service with a selection of books.
+The centre offers a sessional activity-based program facilitated by the Hospice Therapy Team.
+Patients who have difficulty leaving their bed space or room can still participate in various sessions delivered at the bedside.
+The program includes Virtual Reality (VR) experiences, Complementary Therapies, gentle exercises like chair and bed Yoga, guided relaxation, Life Story Journaling, letter writing, arts and crafts, games, and access to a library service with a selection of books, including audible books.

 The holistic and compassionate approach at St Joseph’s Ward ensures that patients receive the best possible care during their stay, while also valuing the importance of supporting their loved ones through the challenging times.